 Playworks Pennsylvania has several open board positions.
 Please send all resumes/inquiries directly to our Executive Director, Ivy Olesh at firstname.lastname@example.org.

-Brigitte Addimando is the Executive Director of Focused Athletics, a Philadelphia based nonprofit whose mission is to provide high school athletes with the academic, athletic, and professional development resources needed to pursue both a successful college education and a meaningful career.
-In this role, Brigitte is also able to maintain a small group of clients with 7th Planet Consulting where she advises small and medium businesses across Philadelphia on strategic initiatives around new business development and creative growth opportunities.
-Brigitte previously held positions in business development and account management at Energy Plus, BarclayCard US, and American Express.
+Brigitte previously held positions in business development and account management at Energy Plus, BarclayCard US and American Express.
 Prior to these roles, she attended the Harvard Business School where she earned her MBA.
 Brigitte also received a BSE from Duke University and an MSME from MIT, which led her to a short but exciting career in auto racing with Honda Performance Development.
-She now lives in Philadelphia with her husband and three children where she also serves on the Board of the Center for Grieving Children.
+She now lives in Philadelphia with her husband and three children where she also serves on the Board of the Uplift Center for Grieving Children and the Fitler Foundation.
+Her passion for empowering the city’s youth through education and coaching defines her personal mission and is at the core of her work through the for-profit and nonprofit sectors.

 Michael Fazzini, CPA

-Michael Fazzini is a Senior Manager in the Assurance practice of EY in Philadelphia.
-Michael grew up in Plymouth Meeting, Pennsylvania and is a graduate of Villanova University.
-He’s a die-hard fan of all things Villanova, as well as, the Philadelphia Eagles, Phillies, Sixers and Flyers.
-Michael enjoys spending time with his wife and children, traveling, making wine, going to the shore and listening to music.
+Michael Fazzini is the Controller for CRC Industries.
+Michael grew up in Plymouth Meeting, Pennsylvania, and is a graduate of Villanova University.
+He’s a die-hard fan of all things Villanova, as well as the Philadelphia Eagles, Phillies, Sixers, and Flyers.
+Michael enjoys spending time with his wife and children, traveling, making wine, going to the shore, and listening to music.

 James M. McClammer, Esq

-James McClammer is an associate for Manko, Gold, Katcher & Fox, LLP where he concentrates his practice on environmental litigation, site remediation, and health and safety matters.
-He graduated from Boston University and Temple University Beasley School of Law.
-Before attending law school, he served as an AmeriCorps member with an affordable housing agency in New Hampshire, where he sought to inspire curiosity, engagement, and leadership in resident children by developing a community garden and organizing skiing trips.
+James McClammer is an Assistant General Counsel at Aramark.
+Jamie provides legal support primarily to Aramark’s Higher Education business.
+He negotiates client and vendor contracts and advises on matters pertaining to litigation, employment, risk and safety, and regulatory compliance.
+Jamie graduated from Boston University and Temple University Beasley School of Law.
+Before attending law school, he served as an AmeriCorps member with an affordable housing agency in New Hampshire, where he sought to inspire curiosity, engagement, and leadership in resident children by developing a community garden and organizing ski trips.
 James now lives in the Fairmount area of Philadelphia with his wife and stays active through running, cycling, and playing ice hockey.
 James joins Playworks’ Advisory Board as part of the Philadelphia Bar Association’s Board Observer Program.

 Khoon-Yen Tay, MD